 3. Communication Skills: Students communicate orally and in writing in an appropriate manner both personally and professionally.

 A. Read text and reference materials outside of class.

 B. Observe examples and discusses questions and solutions in class.

-C. Communicate solutions to statistical problems in writing on assignments, quizzes, exams, and course project in appropriate statistical format.
+C. Communicate solutions to statistical problems in writing on assignments, quizzes, and exams in appropriate statistical format.